pushkarlaulkar/Whisper-K8s-on-AKS/README.md

      --set controller.service.annotations."service\.beta\.kubernetes\.io/azure-load-balancer-health-probe-request-path"="/" \
      --set controller.service.enableHttps=true
      ```
-  4. Run the command ` kubectl get svc nginx-ingress-ingress-nginx-controller ` to confirm if a **LoadBalancer** IP has been provisioned.
+  3. Run the command ` kubectl get svc nginx-ingress-ingress-nginx-controller ` to confirm if a **LoadBalancer** IP has been provisioned.

      ```
      pushkar [ ~ ]$ kubectl get svc nginx-ingress-ingress-nginx-controller
      NAME                                     TYPE           CLUSTER-IP    EXTERNAL-IP    PORT(S)                      AGE
      nginx-ingress-ingress-nginx-controller   LoadBalancer   10.0.58.180   20.174.45.64   80:32767/TCP,443:30598/TCP   110s
      ```
-  5. Run the command to install **YoPass**
+  4. Run the command to install **YoPass**

      ```
-     helm install whisper ./helm --namespace yopass --set ingressClassName="nginx" --set domain_name=your_preferred_fqdn
+     helm install whisper ./helm --namespace yopass --set ingressClassName="nginx" --set domain_name=your_preferred_fqdn --set-file tlsSecret.cert=domain_name.crt --set-file tlsSecret.key=domain_name.key
      ```
-  6. Run `kubectl -n yopass get ingress` to retrieve the IP.
+  5. Run `kubectl -n yopass get ingress` to retrieve the IP.
 This may take some time to match with the **LoadBalancer** IP above.
 Point the domain name in your registrar to the IP address.
-  7. Access the app using `https://your_domain_name`.
+  6. Access the app using `https://your_domain_name`.
-  8. Uninstall the app using `helm uninstall whisper --namespace yopass`.
+  7. Uninstall the app using `helm uninstall whisper --namespace yopass`.